Giovanni II Bentivoglio: Ruler of Bologna

 In order to secure the support of the other powerful families of Italy, Giovanni fought personally as condottiero.
 In 1467 he was at the service of Florence, Milan and Naples against Bartolomeo Colleoni, and in 1471 again for Milan, but his first military deeds occurred only in 1477 when he besieged Faenza for the Sforza.
 In 1482, during the War of Ferrara, he helped Ercole d'Este against Pope Sixtus IV and Venice.
 He later fought in small struggles for the Kingdom of Naples, but his personal interventions were always limited by the Bolognese institutions.

 In 1488, his daughter Francesca poisoned her own husband, Galeotto Manfredi, ruler of Faenza.
 The latter's citizens considered the feat as an occult move to conquer the city, and rebelled.
 When Giovanni reached the city to suppress the revolt, he was captured.
 He was freed only through the intercession of Lorenzo de' Medici.
 In the same year he was made Capitano Generale (Chief of Staff) of the Milanese army, but this was an almost honorific position as Giovanni left the command duties to his sons.
 In 1488 Giovanni had also to crush a plot against him, led by the Malvezzi family, whose members were almost all hanged or exiled.
 In 1501, the same fate struck the Marescottis.

 Bentivoglio had managed to resist the expansionist designs of Cesare Borgia, but on 7 October 1506 Pope Julius II issued a bull deposing and excommunicating Bentivoglio and placing the city under interdict.
 When the papal troops, along with a contingent sent by Louis XII of France, marched against Bologna, Bentivoglio and his family fled.
 Julius II entered the city triumphantly on 10 November.

-Giovanni moved first to Busseto, host of the Pallavicino family.
+Giovanni moved first to Busseto, host of the Pallavicini family.
 An attempt led by his sons Annibale II and Ermes to reconquer Bologna in 1507 failed.
 The Bolognese subsequently rioted against his possessions in the city, destroying the palace.

 Excommunicated, Giovanni ended his days as prisoner of Louis XII in Milan.
 He died in 1508 in the Castello Sforzesco of that city.

 Giovanni Bentivoglio is said to have consulted in 1504 the famous astrologer Luca Gaurico about his and his sons' destiny.
 Displeased with Gaurico's negative prophecy, Bentivoglio subjected him to the torture of mancuerda, and exiled him from Bologna.